Professional wrestling strikes: Back fist

 Often aimed at a kneeling opponent or one sat on the top turnbuckle.
 In this variation of a simple close-fisted punch, the wrestler strikes the opponent with the back of the fist in the head or chest, often repeatedly.

 Spinning back fist

 The wrestler holds an arm out horizontally and executes a back fist whilst turning the body swiftly, hitting the opponent on rotation.
-Used by Aja Kong as Uraken, Vader and Awesome Kong.
+Used by Aja Kong as the Uraken, Vader, Awesome Kong, Andrade, and Eddie Kingston, who calls it the Backfist to the Future.

 Discus punch

 Also named spinning punch or tornado punch.
 The attacker performs a 180 or 360 degree turn similar to a discus motion and hits the opponent in the head with a swinging hook.

+Double punch

+This simply sees the attacker punching with both fists simultaneously, usually targeting the opponent's head or chest.
+Dusty Rhodes is best noted for this type of attack as a signature in which he stuns his opponents with a series of jabs first then punches them in their chest.

 Flapjack punch

 The attacker lifts a charging opponent up in the air as if performing a back body drop, but instead of tossing them over their head, the attacker pushes the opponent upward, performing a flapjack.
 As the opponent falls to the mat face-first, the attacker hits the opponent with a liver shot.
 Popularized by Ludvig Borga.